No-Regret Gaussian Process Optimization of Time-Varying Functions: Problem setting

 \subsubsection{Upper bounds}

-The next proposition derives a general regret upper bound for \text{GP-UCB} as a function of the temporal variability parameter~$\alpha$.
-This result identifies a critical regime transition at~$\alpha = \tfrac{1}{3}$, above which achieving sublinear cumulative regret becomes unattainable with standard \text{GP-UCB}. \begin{proposition}[Regret upper bound in the bandit setting] Let~$k$ be the squared exponential kernel and~$0 < \delta \leq 1$.
+The next proposition derives a general regret upper bound for GP-UCB as a function of the temporal variability parameter~$\alpha$.
+This result identifies a critical regime transition at~$\alpha = \tfrac{1}{3}$, above which the cumulative regret upper bounds for GP-UCB become superlinear. \begin{proposition}[Regret upper bound in the bandit setting] Let~$k$ be the squared exponential kernel and~$0 < \delta \leq 1$.
 Consider a sequence of rewards~$(f_t)_{t \geq 0}$ satisfying Assumptions~\ref{as.1} --~\ref{as.2}.
-Let~$T$ be a time horizon and~$(X_T, Y_T)$ chosen according to {\em\textbf{GP-UCB}} (Equation~\eqref{Eq:UCB}), and~$(\beta_t)_{t \geq 0}$ set as
+Let~$T$ be a time horizon and~$(X_T, Y_T)$ chosen according to GP-UCB (Equation~\eqref{Eq:UCB}), and~$(\beta_t)_{t \geq 0}$ set as

 Then, with probability at least~$1-\delta/2$, {\em\textbf{GP-UCB}} attains a cumulative regret of